Service

 GAP coverage can be helpful for owners of both new and used cars, as vehicles tend to depreciate by 20% or more in the first year, and up to 60% in the first five years, according to Kelley Blue Book.
 You can often buy GAP coverage through lenders, dealerships, or stand-alone providers and either roll it into your loan or pay for it on a premium basis.

-Can you get GAP insurance on a used car?
+Can you get GAP coverage on a used car?

 Here’s a closer look at the main pros and cons to consider when deciding if you should get GAP coverage for a used car.